espressif/esp-dev-kits/esp32-p4-function-ev-board/examples/esp_ui_demo/README.md

 # ESP-UI Demo

-This example, based on ESP_UI, demonstrates an Android-like interface that includes many different applications.
+This example, based on ESP_Brookesia, demonstrates an Android-like interface that includes many different applications.

-[ESP-UI](https://github.com/espressif/esp-ui) is a UI runtime framework based on LVGL, designed to provide a consistent UI development experience for screens of various sizes and shapes.
+[ESP-UI](https://github.com/espressif/esp-brookesia) is a UI runtime framework based on LVGL, designed to provide a consistent UI development experience for screens of various sizes and shapes.

 ## Getting Started